charninja1/stock-analyzer/README.md

 # Stock Analyzer - AI-Powered Stock Insights

 A complete web application that provides AI-powered stock analysis using real-time data from Yahoo Finance and OpenAI GPT-4.
+Created with help from claude.

 ## Quick Start